 What to do:

-• Create a simple survey to send to members who cancelled as their expectations were not met.
+• For members who are cancelling digitally, create a simple survey to send to members who are cancelling as their expectations were not met.
 Send this out via email & SMS (use your gym management software

 • Consider an incentive to complete (e.g., entry into a prize draw to win a gift card)